 Righteous House, a Pentecostal Church group, are holding services in the main room at the old National School on Sunday mornings.
 It is nice to see the schoolroom being used.
-Anyone who is interested is welcome to attend the services; details can be found on their website:.
+Anyone who is interested is welcome to attend their services; details can be found on their website:.

 The Leicestershire & Rutland Heritage Forum (LRHF) is for all museums and heritage organisations covering the city and county of Leicester.
 It has over 40 member organisations (including the Belgrave Heritage Trust), that are run mainly by volunteers who are passionate about preserving, researching and displaying the heritage of their community and sharing it with the world.